- Remote Staffing For Candidates

 1. How much do remote software engineers make?

-Publicly available salary data varies greatly according to who is reporting the figures.
+Publicly available salary data varies greatly depending on who is reporting the figures.
 For example, a 2020 CodinGame Developer Survey of more than 20,000 developers in over 125 countries cites an average annual gross salary of $31,958 USD in Brazil, while Statista.com cites a median annual salary of $10,975 USD in Brazil as of April 2020.

 2. What should MY salary be?